microsoft/tilecode/language.md

 Many game progress/win conditions require that a predicate holds for every member of a set:
 - "the player goes to the next level when every diamond has been collected from the game board"

-For these cases, we make use of the **never** rule, which fire at the beginning of a round on the current state (before any other events and rules fire).
-The red-slash-circle signifies the never rule.
-The rule fires successfully exactly when there is no 3x3 region of the tile map on which the When section fires successfully.
+For these cases, we make use of **never** rules, which fire at the beginning of a round on the current state (before any other events and rules fire).
+The red "no-entry" circle signifies the never rule.
+A never rule fires successfully exactly when there is no 3x3 region of the tile map on which the When section fires successfully.

 ## When-Do Rules

+We have defined TileCode concepts of **state**, **rounds**, **center sprites** and **events**.
+With these hand, we are now ready to discuss rules in more detail.
+As already seen, a TileCode rule is formed by a pair of a **When** predicate and **Do** commands.
+Rules fire in parallel on the current game state and events, which results in commands being sent to tiles/sprites; each tile/sprite stores a local log of the commands sent to it.
+A resolution step determines which of the (possibly conflicting) commands in each log will be executed.
+A new game state is produced by executing the commands.

 ### Tile Predicates

+A **When** predicate is a predicate on the game state that examines the 3x3 neighborhood around a sprite.
+More precisely, a **When** predicate is a *conjunction* of **tile predicates**, one for each of the nine tiles in a sprite's neighborhood, including the center tile.
+Most of these predicates will simply be ``true'', corresponding to a black tile, which means that no constraints are placed on that tile.

+A tile predicate is defined by three non-intersecting sets **Include**, **Include'**, and **Exclude** and a direction predicate:
+- **Include**: the tile must contain at least one background/sprite whose kind is in this set and whose direction (in the case of a sprite) matches the direction predicate;
+- **Include'**: the tile must contain at least one background/sprite whose kind is in this set;
+- **Exclude**: the tile must not contain any of the backgrounds/sprites from this set.

+A black tile's include and exclude sets all are empty.
+The Include set is denoted by green check marks; the Exclude set is denoted by the red "no-entry" circle sign; membership in the Include' set is denoted by a yellow dot.

 ### Sprite Witnesses

-### Sprite Direction Predicates
+### Direction Predicates

 ### Commands